PickleballTMS/CleverPrintingAgent/README.md

 - Verify printer has paper and is not in error state
 - Review error messages in the job details
 - Check system print queue for additional errors

+### Windows SmartScreen Warning
+When running the Windows installer or executable, you may see a "Windows protected your PC" warning from Microsoft Defender SmartScreen.
+This is normal for unsigned applications and does not indicate a problem with the software.

+**To proceed:**
+1. Click "More info" in the warning dialog
+2. Click "Run anyway" to continue with the installation/execution

+**For production distribution:**
+To avoid this warning for end users, you'll need to code sign the executable with a valid code signing certificate from a trusted Certificate Authority (CA).
+This requires:
+- Purchasing a code signing certificate (typically $200-400/year)
+- Configuring electron-builder with certificate details
+- Signing during the build process

+For internal/testing use, the "Run anyway" option is safe to use.

 ## License